Riokong/Rio.github.io/_pages/about.md

 ## **✨Research Interests**

-My research interests focus on advancing NLP and enhancing LLM reasoning, building trustworthy models, and integrating time series forecasting.
+My research explores ML, AI, and HCI, focusing on trustworthy LLM reasoning and applications such as time series forecasting, with the aim of solving real-world problems and creating technologies that are human-centered and beneficial to society.

 ## **✨Community**